 The first step to manage risk is by identifying the risks one might be exposed to.
 If you don’t know that you have a problem then you won’t be able to solve or manage it.

 Managing risk is the act of containing losses.
 This act applies to trading, blackjack, poker everything where risk is taken to get some reward in return.

 It should always be noted that no matter how good a strategy one has that might allow them to capitalize on price swings but if they do not manage the risk properly then it will all be a waste.

 Traders must determine a risk parameter before they enter into trades.
 They must set a limit on how much of their capital will they be comfortable with if it’s lost.

 Once these things are thought out properly, the rest just falls into place on their own.
 Risk limits may differ from trader to trader as not everyone has the same risk tolerance.

-Like its widely said that never risk more than 1-3% of the capital in any given trade, one trader may stick to the 1% risk throughout while another might go on and risk 3% on all his trades.
-It is all subjective and traders must identify what works for them best.
+Like its widely said that never risk more than 1-3% of the capital in any given trade, one trader may stick to the 1% risk throughout while another might go on and risk 3% on all their trades.

 When it comes to position sizing, this is the closest one can get to a holy grail.
 Position sizing is the best way and the most complete way by which traders can manage and limit the risks they are exposed to in the financial markets.